-- 4. Graduate students found "not in violation" of academic misconduct may have their proposed course or program action removed and the instructor may determine a new grade since no violation was found. - (f) Appeals: - Undergraduate or graduate students found "in violation" as the result of an academic integrity formal hearing may appeal the finding(s) and sanction(s) imposed by the Director of the OSC.
+- 1. Undergraduate or graduate students found "in violation" as the result of an academic integrity formal hearing may appeal the finding(s) and sanction(s) imposed by the Director of the OSC.
 The appeal must be made in writing to the appellate officer (Provost or designee) within seven (7) business days after the date the student was notified of the decision by the Director of the OSC.
-Students may appeal the finding and sanction(s) imposed on the basis of one or more of the following: - i.
-Irregularities in fairness and stated procedures of the hearing that could have affected the outcome of the hearing. - Discovery of new and significant information that could have affected the outcome of the hearing and which was not known or could not reasonably have been discovered and/or presented at the time of the hearing. - iii.
+Students may appeal the finding and sanction(s) imposed on the basis of one or more of the following: - Irregularities in fairness and stated procedures of the hearing that could have affected the outcome of the hearing. - ii.
+Discovery of new and significant information that could have affected the outcome of the hearing and which was not known or could not reasonably have been discovered and/or presented at the time of the hearing. - iii.
 The sanction(s) are extraordinarily disproportionate to the violation(s). - 2.
 The student shall receive a written decision to the appeal The appellate officer should issue a written decision to the student's appeal within twenty (20) business days of receipt of the appeal.
 Should the appellate officer require additional time for review beyond the 20 business days, the appellate officer will notify the charged student in writing of the need for additional time.

 Decisions of the Provost or designee reflect final agency action. - 3.
 Any decision by the Provost or designee to alter sanctions or return a case shall be accompanied by a concise and explicit written statement that explains the basis for that decision. - 4.
 Undergraduate students may appeal program sanctions provided by the student's undergraduate program, per UCF-5.016.
 Graduate Students may appeal program sanctions provided by the student's graduate program, per